yqrashawn/conflux-portal-docs/docs/en/portal/Best_Practices.md

 ## Registering Your Contract's Method Names

-Conflux Portal uses the parity on-chain registry of function signatures to display method names on the confirm screen.
-For many common method names, like token methods, this allows Conflux Portal to successfully look up the method names by their [method signature](https://solidity.readthedocs.io/en/v0.4.21/abi-spec.html).
+ConfluxPortal uses the parity on-chain registry of function signatures to display method names on the confirm screen.
+For many common method names, like token methods, this allows ConfluxPortal to successfully look up the method names by their [method signature](https://solidity.readthedocs.io/en/v0.4.21/abi-spec.html).

-However, sometimes you're using a method that is not in that on-chain registry, and Conflux Portal will simply display `Unknown Function` to the user.
+However, sometimes you're using a method that is not in that on-chain registry, and ConfluxPortal will simply display `Unknown Function` to the user.

-To add your contract's function names to this registry so it shows in the Conflux Portal interface, follow the below steps.
+To add your contract's function names to this registry so it shows in the ConfluxPortal interface, follow the below steps.

 _We (conflux) don't support below features right now._

 1. Go to the [mainnet parity signature registration contract on etherscan](https://etherscan.io/address/0x44691b39d1a75dc4e0a0346cbb15e310e6ed1e86#writeContract)

-2. Connect Conflux Portal
+2. Connect ConfluxPortal

 3. Use etherscan's write contract feature to input the string value (without quotes or spaces) to the register function